DHLSan/MPSCache-MultiPortedScalableCache/README.md

 When generate bitstream finished, export hardware (include bitstream should be marked) and launch SDK.

-  1.Create new Hello World application project in SDK.
+  1. Create new Hello World application project in SDK.
   2. Replace the contents of the Hello world project with SDK/Multi_port_memory/main.c
   3. Ready to run.